 Fibre for Digestive Health

-You would have already know fibre is essential for good digestion and improve bowel movement.
+You would have already known fibre is essential for good digestion and improved bowel movement.
 How does it work?

 Chia seeds contain both soluble and insoluble fibre.